AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching1-DOE.md

 date: 2019-09-01
 location: "Busan, Korea"
 ---
 ---

-Experimental Design and Regression Analysis is an undergraduate course for Fall, 2019.

 Description
 ======
 + In this course, various statistical theories will be studied, including experimental design and regression analysis.